 Since its inception in January 1996, the ECMO program at WFBMC has cared for over 550 patients.
 The ECMO team provides extracorporeal life support to neonatal, pediatric, and adult patients with cardiac and/or respiratory failure who are unresponsive to maximal medical therapy as well as patients in acute cardiac failure awaiting transplant or placement of a ventricular assist device.

 The WFBMC ECMO program is capable of supporting up to 5 ECMO patients simultaneously.
-The ECMO team cares for an average of 4 patients per month in the Pediatric Intensive Care Unit at Brenner Children's Hospital and the Adult Cardiothoracic Surgical Intensive Care Unit at Wake Forest Baptist Medical Center.
+The ECMO team cares for an average of 4 patients per month in the Pediatric Intensive Care Unit at Brenner Children's Hospital and the Adult Cardiovascular Intensive Care Unit at Wake Forest Baptist Medical Center.

 The WFBMC ECMO program is a member of the Extracorporeal Life Support Organization (ELSO), an international registry for ECMO Centers.
 The program has been recognized since 2009 as an ELSO Center of Excellence.